 - HTML/CSS Matching Game

 Recommended: Free Coding for Kids Resources

 Technology is a key part of STEM and coding is how the majority of technology is growing and expanding.
-Surprisingly, the majority of schools don’t teach coding, or only cover it briefly.
-Therefore, kids who know how to code have a head start on many different careers and opportunities as they get older.
+Surprisingly, the majority of schools don’t teach coding or only cover it briefly.
+There are many reasons why learning to code benefits your child.
+Kids who know how to code have a head start on many different careers and opportunities as they get older.
 CodeWizardsHQ makes learning how to code fun (just like these STEM activities) through interactive, age-appropriate projects taught by live, online teachers.
 Our coding classes start with teaching programming fundamentals and quickly have students building their own games, websites, and apps to keep them engaged and wanting to learn more.